A Need For Great Schools

 Peterson and Harris worked to grow the number of high-quality charter schools in Indianapolis as a way to help address the city's critical education needs.
-They approved several great schools through the charter school office and saw firsthand the dramatic impact that creating world-class public education options had on the city and its families.
+They approved several great schools and saw the dramatic impact that creating world-class public education options had on the city and its families.

-This progress encouraged them to think even bigger: What if they could multiply the impact the excellent charter schools were making so that every child in Indianapolis could have the opportunity to receive a life-changing education?
+This progress encouraged them to think even bigger: What if every child in Indianapolis could have the opportunity to receive a life-changing education?